TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

    needed DRTM measurements.
  - After the call to sl_main(), the main kernel is decompressed and boots as it normally would.
+ - Support is introduced in the SMP boot code to properly wake the APs.
+This is required due to the unique state the dynamic launch leaves the APs in (i.e. they cannot be woken with the standard INIT-SIPI sequence).
  - Final setup for the Secure Launch kernel is done in a separate Secure Launch module that is loaded via a late initcall.
 This code is responsible for extending the measurements taken earlier into the TPM DRTM PCRs and